dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/default-settings.md

 ### Delete keys

 Deleting a key makes its protected data permanently inaccessible.
-Given their small size, the accumulation of these keys generally imposes minimal impact.
-In some cases, e.g., to accommodate extremely long-running services, keys can be deleted.
-Generally, only delete:
+To mitigate that risk, it's common to avoid deleting them.
+The resulting accumulation of keys generally has minimal impact because they're small.
+In exceptional cases, such as extremely long-running services, keys can be deleted.
+Only delete keys:

-* Old keys.
+* That are old (no longer in use).
-* Keys when you can accept the risk of data loss in exchange for storage savings.
+* When you can accept the risk of data loss in exchange for storage savings.

-We recommend data protection keys should ___not___ be deleted.
+We recommend not deleting data protection keys.

 :::code language="csharp" source="~/security/data-protection/configuration/samples/9/deleteKeys/Program.cs" :::